metdxt/urd/docs/src/integration/decorator-registry.md

 - **Arguments** — a slice of `RuntimeValue` items, one per argument in the script's `@decorator(arg1, arg2, ...)` call.
-If the decorator has no arguments the slice is empty (but will contain a single `Null` value from the parser's default).
+If the decorator has no arguments (e.g. `@slow` with no parentheses), the slice will contain a single `Null` value from the parser's default.
 - **Return** — a `HashMap` of field name → value pairs.
 These are merged into the `fields` on the emitted `Event::Dialogue` or `Event::Choice`.